-After a remarkable, grassroots fundraising campaign and exacting negotiations, the Land Trust acquired 3,000 acres on Donner Summit known as the Royal Gorge Property, along with 351-acres in Johnson Canyon (Negro Canyon) above Donner Lake.
-With the help of over 1,000 donors, numerous public and private agencies, and our conservation organization partners the Land Trust and its partners were able to raise the $11.25 million dollars needed to meet the five-month deadline to secure the foreclosed property.
+After a remarkable grassroots fundraising campaign and difficult negotiations, the Land Trust acquired 3,000 acres on Donner Summit known as the Royal Gorge Property, along with 351-acres in Johnson Canyon (Negro Canyon) above Donner Lake.
+With the help of over 1,000 donors, numerous public and private agencies, and our conservation organization partners, the Land Trust and its partners were able to raise the $11.25 million dollars needed to meet the five-month deadline to secure the foreclosed property.

-This might be one of the most important conservation victories for the Sierra in a generation, threatened by a proposed 950 housing units.
-Now, all of Royal Gorge's remarkable meadows, peaks, natural resources and the Nordic ski area have been protected forever and will be open to the public for world-class recreation.
+The acquisition of the Royal Gorge property might be one of the most important conservation victories for the Sierra in a generation, as the region was threatened by a proposed 950 housing units.
+Now all of Royal Gorge's remarkable meadows, peaks, and natural resources as well as the Nordic ski area have been protected forever and will be open to the public for world-class recreation.

 When out enjoying the trails at Royal Gorge please keep in mind that the map legends reflect what the future intended use is to be for individual trails and may not represent its current use designation.
 When in doubt, please be sure to just say “Howdy” to your fellow trail users.

-Summit Valley is home to a stunning history – from the spear points and rock art of the Martis Culture Native Americans and wheel ruts of the first wagon trains on the Overland Emigrant Trail, to the tunnels and snow sheds of the transcontinental railway.
-The property is an important migration corridor and habitat for 20 species of mammals, at least 100 species of birds, more than 500 species of plants (including 16 special-status plants) and many species of butterflies.
+Summit Valley has a stunning history – from the spear points and rock art of the Martis Culture Native Americans and wheel ruts of the first wagon trains on the Overland Emigrant Trail to the tunnels and snow sheds of the transcontinental railway.
+The property is an important migration corridor and habitat for 20 species of mammals, at least 100 species of birds, more than 500 species of plants (including 16 special-status plants), and many species of butterflies.
 It is a vital piece of conservation and a nature-lover’s paradise.

 What to do there